RunClaw Docs

 Add an AI provider API key so your agent can think and respond.

-AI agents don't have built-in intelligence — they call external AI models (like GPT-4, Claude, or Gemini) to generate responses.
-To do this, they need an API key from the provider.
+AI agents don't have built-in intelligence.
+They call external AI models (like Claude, GPT-4, or Gemini) to think and respond.
+To access these models, you need an API key from the provider — a password-like string that lets your agent make requests.

 You choose and pay for your own AI provider.
 This means you control your costs, your model choice, and your data.